seapagan/pyBlog/README.md

   variables or `.env` file if it exists
 - Post search functionality - currently only searches by post Title and Description.
-- ReCaptcha to help protect the comment functionality from abuse.
+- ReCaptcha to help protect the Login and comment functionality from abuse.
 - Google Search sitemap generated on request at `/sitemap.xml`
 - RSS feed availiable for Blog Posts at `/feed/posts/`.
 Will probably add a comments feed also, or upgrade this feed to also list comments.